Governance Without the Monolith

 Strong where necessary.

-As we get deeper and deeper, this still feels not only fixable, but also worth fixing.
+As we get deeper and deeper, this still feels not only fixable, but worth fixing.

 Join the Conversation